chester233/Leetcode_Exe/README.md

 Day 110:
 1342.
 Number of Steps to Reduce a Number to Zero(easy)
 1337.
 The K Weakest Rows in a Matrix(easy)
+Day 111:
+1299.
+Replace Elements with Greatest Element on Right Side(easy)